Visiting Professor of Law

-Alvin Bragg joined NYLS in January 2019 as a Visiting Professor of Law and Co-Director of the Racial Justice Project.
-Professor Bragg’s research and coursework focus on the intersection of criminal law and civil rights, prosecutorial discretion and accountability, and the functions of state Attorneys General.
+Alvin Bragg joined New York Law School in January 2019.
+His scholarship focuses on the intersection of criminal law and civil rights, prosecutorial discretion and accountability, and the functions of state Attorneys General (AGs).

-Professor Bragg joined NYLS after more than 15 years in government service.
-Most recently, he served as Chief Deputy Attorney General in the New York State Office of the Attorney General.
-In that role, he reported directly to the Attorney General, helped set the office’s investigation and litigation priorities, and oversaw the work of the Criminal Justice and Social Justice Divisions.
-During his tenure as Chief Deputy, the Social Justice Division brought lawsuits against the Donald J. Trump Foundation and its directors alleging breaches of fiduciary duties; The Weinstein Company, Harvey Weinstein, and Robert Weinstein alleging the existence of a hostile work environment at The Weinstein Company; and the U.S. Department of Commerce challenging its intention to include a citizenship question on the decennial census.
-The Criminal Justice Division brought significant criminal charges, including in bribery, securities fraud, and Medicaid fraud matters.
+Prior to joining NYLS, Professor Bragg worked more than 15 years in government service.
+Most recently, he served as Chief Deputy AG in the NY State Office of the AG.
+In that role, he helped set the office’s investigation and litigation priorities, and oversaw the work of the Criminal Justice and Social Justice Divisions.
+During his tenure, the Social Justice Division brought lawsuits against the Donald J. Trump Foundation and its directors alleging breaches of fiduciary duties; The Weinstein Company, Harvey Weinstein, and Robert Weinstein alleging the existence of a hostile work environment; and the U.S. Department of Commerce challenging its intention to include a citizenship question on the decennial census.
+The Criminal Justice Division brought significant criminal charges, including in bribery, securities fraud, and Medicaid fraud.

-Professor Bragg also previously served at the Attorney General’s Office as the Chief of the Special Investigations and Prosecutions Unit (SIPU) and the Executive Deputy Attorney General (EDAG) for Social Justice.
-As the Chief of SIPU, he oversaw investigations of law enforcement conduct resulting in the death of civilians and an investigation of a District Attorney’s handling of a shooting of a civilian by a police officer.
-For investigations that did not result in charges being filed, SIPU released public reports providing factual and legal analysis and recommendations for systemic reforms.
-As EDAG, Professor Bragg oversaw significant settlement agreements in matters concerning discriminatory redlining, tenant harassment, wage and hour violations, unlawful discrimination by employers based on applicants’ criminal history records, and unlawful business practices by health insurance companies.
-Professor Bragg also oversaw the issuance of a report concluding that only three percent of the approximately 2.4 million stops by the NYPD between 2009 and 2012 resulted in convictions and only .1 percent of the stops resulted in convictions for a violent crime.
+Professor Bragg also served as the Chief of the Special Investigations and Prosecutions Unit (SIPU) and the Executive Deputy Attorney General (EDAG) for Social Justice.
+As the Chief of SIPU, he oversaw investigations of law enforcement conduct resulting in the death of civilians and of a District Attorney’s handling of a shooting of a civilian by a police officer.
+For investigations that did not result in charges, SIPU released public reports providing analysis and recommendations for systemic reforms.
+As EDAG, Professor Bragg oversaw settlements including matters concerning discriminatory redlining, tenant harassment, wage and hour violations, and unlawful employment discrimination based on applicants’ criminal history.

 Professor Bragg is a member of the Board of Directors of The Legal Aid Society, a former member of the Board of Directors of the New York Urban League, and a Sunday School teacher at the Abyssinian Baptist Church.